alanblockley/dynamodb_sql_wrapper/README.md

 The name "Platypus" was chosen because it is a unique and mythical creature, representing the uniqueness of the DynamoDBSQLWrapper.

-When asked for feedback on a name for the wrapper, the first name that came to mind was "Platypus".
+When asked for feedback for this project, the first thing that came to mind was "Platypus".
 > "... it shouldn’t exist, but now that it does it kind of beautiful… even though it’s an abomination ..."